 Coat the meat with half of the chile paste.

 Cover loosely with plastic wrap and let it marinate overnight in the refrigerator.

 Pour the water into a Dutch oven or deep casserole dish and add the coarsely chopped onion, bay leaves, diced garlic and the remaining chile paste.

 Place meat on a rack that sits just above the water mixture.
-Place lid on the pot, making sure that it covers tightly, and bake for 4 hours at 350 F (176 C).
+Place lid on the pot, making sure that it covers tightly, and bake for 4 hours at 350 F.

 Finish and Serve the Birria

-Remove the meat from the Dutch oven and distribute it among 6 to 8 bowls.
+Remove the meat from the Dutch oven and distribute it among six to eight bowls.